steve3535/lnx-bootcamp-1/README.md

 1. bye bye HTML, hello Markdown
 2. git and github basics
 3. experiment VScode
-4. HTTP as Transport: CURL it !
+4. HTTP as a Transport: CURL it !
 5. discussion: DEVops or devOPS ?
 6. BYOL: Build Your Own Lab